gtfierro/cs268-project/notes/routing.md

 * FT: Forwarding Table
 * Trickle timer

+## TODOs

+* [ ] have different print colors for each action: send msg, recv msg, change state, etc
+* [ ] add `SERP_STFU` tag
+* [ ] periodically print out contents of neighbor table
+* [ ] periodically print out routing state
+* [ ] Border router sends RA mesh infos on a trickle timer

+## Issues

+###  How do we rebuild/repair a mesh?

+1. Border router goes down and comes back up
+    * needs to rebuild routing table
+    * does this need a "global rebuild" message? -- just elicits the mesh announcement messages

+2. Node that's not border router goes down:
+    * if other nodes cant' send through their default route, they query the SERP neighbor table to remove that link and find a new one

 ## Node Coming Online

 * Node sends an RS on a trickle timer until one or more unicast RA are received